lionnus/SatNOGS-COMMS-FPGA/README.md

 ### Prerequisites:

--   Software: STM32CubeIDE for development, or STMCubeProgrammer for SatNOGS
+-   Software: STM32CubeIDE for development, or STM32CubeProgrammer for SatNOGS
 -   Hardware: STM32H723 Development board or SatNOGS COMMS board

 ### Setup:
-For the development board:
+#### For the development board:
 1. Import the STM32 Project:

     -   Open STM32CubeIDE.